 Keep in mind when styling your hair that less is more.
 For a little hold, try using Flax seed gel.
 There’s many DIY recipes on the net that you can search and find.
 In other words, just do a search for “DIY Flax seed Gel recipe.”
 YouTube videos are sure to pop up first.

 Universal Healthy Hair Practices

-Aside from using natural and herbal hair products to support your Ayurvedic hair routine, you’ll want to start (or continue) doing the simple practices that support a healthy scalp and hair.
+Aside from using natural and herbal hair products to support your Indian herbal hair care routine, you’ll want to start (or continue) doing the simple practices that support a healthy scalp and hair.
 These include:

 - Scalp massages to encourage blood flow in the scalp

 - Hair steaming – especially in the colder months, to support your hair’s moisture levels

 - Trimming as needed to remove weathered ends and keep splits at bay

 - Avoiding heat – heat styling is just no good for fine natural hair or any type of hair really.
 Those with heftier strands can certainly get away with occasional heat styling but for those of us with fine strands, it’s best to steer clear of direct heat as much as possible.
 Once a year is a good time frame.

 - Low Manipulation/Protective Styling – The less you handle your hair the better.
 Think of it as a delicate fiber because it is.